yossefAraby/meowdoro/README.md

 - 🛍️ Virtual shop with customization options
 - 🌙 Light and dark mode support
 - 📱 Fully responsive design for desktop and mobile

+## 🎓 Project Origin

+This project is the implementation of a business idea created for MOT at the Business Management Information Systems (MIS) department of Alexandria University, Egypt.
+The unique aspect of Meowdoro is that it was fully developed through "vibe coding" - a collaborative AI-driven development approach where AI tools handled code generation, design decisions, and problem-solving while guided by human direction.

 ## 🛠️ Technologies Used